 The Russian Empire times

-After Crimea was included into the Russian Empire, it was decided to form Tavricheskaya oblast (later – gubernia) on the most of the khanate territory and to found its center on the place of Ak-Mechet.
+After Crimea was included into the Russian Empire, it was decided to form Tavricheskaya oblast on the territory of the former khanate.
+Ak-Mechet became the capital of the new region.

-In 1784, construction of administrative and apartment buildings and an Orthodox church began close to Kebir-Dzhami mosque.
-This district differs by its regular design (direct streets crossing each other at the right angle) and mainly 2-storeyed buildings.
+In 1784, the construction of administrative and apartment buildings and an Orthodox church began close to Kebir-Dzhami mosque.
+This district of the city differs by its regular design (straight streets crossing each other at right angles) and mainly two-storey houses.

-The city including both newly built quarters and the territory of Ak-Mechet received the name Simferopol - it is translated from the Greek as “the town of benefit”.
+The town with both newly built quarters and the territory of Ak-Mechet received the name Simferopol.
+It is translated from the Greek as “the town of benefit”.

-The Greek name was chosen due to the fact that at Catherine II time there was a fashion to give Greek names to new towns on the southern joined territories.
-It was a kind of memory of Greek colonies existing there at ancient and medieval times.
+The Greek name was chosen due to the fact that, at Catherine II time, it was fashionable to give Greek names to new towns located in the southern territories.
+This was done in memory of the fact that several Greek colonies existed there at ancient and medieval times.

 During the Russian Civil War (1918-1920), the city was occupied by foreign troops.

-In 1945, Autonomous republic was abolished and Simferopol became the center of Crimean region of Russia.
+In 1945, the autonomous republic was abolished and Simferopol became the center of the Crimean region of Russia.
 It was granted to the Ukrainian SSR in 1954.

-After the declaration of Ukrainian independence in 1991, the city became the capital of the movement (Sevastopol was another important center) for separating Crimea from Ukraine.
+After the declaration of Ukrainian independence in 1991, the city became the center of the movement (Sevastopol was another center) for separating Crimea from Ukraine.

-The historical and actual closeness of Crimea to Russia is an important reason for this movement: till 1954, Crimea administratively was a part of Russia, most part of Crimean population is Russian-speaking.
+The historical and actual closeness of this region to Russia was an important reason for this movement.
+The vast majority of the population is Russian-speaking

-Most part of Crimean universities are located in the city, among them - the main university of the republic, one of the 10 classical universities in Ukraine - Tavrichesky National University named after V.I.
-Vernadsky, founded in 1918.
+Most of the Crimean universities are located in the city.
+The main university of the republic, Tavrichesky National University named after V.I.
+Vernadsky, founded in 1918, is among them.

-The city has teacher-training, medical and agricultural institutes and several research establishments.
+Also, the city has a teacher-training, medical and agricultural institutes and several research establishments.

-It has a wide range of food-processing industries and makes wine, tobacco and cigarettes.
-There are also light engineering and consumer-goods industries, producing machine-tools, armatures, television sets, clothing and footwear.
+It has a wide range of food-processing industries, produces wine, tobacco and cigarettes.
+There are light engineering and consumer-goods industries, producing machine-tools, armatures, television sets, clothing and footwear.

-The collection includes exhibits of the material culture, customs and rituals, traditions and holidays of thirteen ethnic groups of the peninsula.
+The collection includes exhibits of material culture, customs and rituals, traditions and holidays of thirteen ethnic groups.
 Pushkin Street, 18.
 Opening hours: 9:00-17:00, day off - Tuesday.

-The exhibition opens with the cocoa tree, near which there are figurines of the American Indians who first learned to make chocolate.
-Chocolate portraits of famous people are also presented.
+The exhibition opens with a cocoa tree.
+Near the tree you can see the figurines of the American Indians who first learned how to make chocolate.
+Also, chocolate portraits of famous people are presented.
 The pride of the exhibition is a chocolate Eiffel Tower.
 Kirov Street, 66.
 Opening hours: 10:00-18:00.

-Art Museum.
-The museum has more than six thousand works of the Crimean artists.
+The Art Museum.
+The museum has more than six thousand works made by the Crimean artists.

 - Domestic and foreign paintings of the 16th-20th centuries;

-- Hall of Western European paintings of the 16th-19th centuries.
+- The hall of Western European paintings of the 16th-19th centuries.

 Karl Liebknecht Street, 35.
 Opening hours: 10:00-17:00, day off - Monday.

-The museum holds interesting historical household items, decorative and applied art, a collection of porcelain, ethnographic materials.
+Also, the museum has interesting historical household items, decorative and applied art, collection of porcelain, ethnographic materials.

 Simferopol railway station

 Vorontsov Palace.
-One of the earliest monuments of classical architecture in the Crimea built in 1826-1827.
-The palace is situated in a landscape park “Salgirka” founded in the early 19th century.
+It is one of the earliest monuments of classical architecture in Crimea, built in 1826-1827.
+The palace is situated in the landscape park “Salgirka”, founded in the early 19th century.
 Today, it is a botanical garden of Tauric National University.
 Yaltinskaya Street, 2, park “Salgirka”.

 Kebir-Jami Mosque.
-The main spiritual center of Muslims of Crimea and architectural monument of the time of the Crimean Khanate.
-It is the oldest building in the city that gave it the first name of Ak-Mosque (“white mosque”).
+It is the main spiritual center of Muslims of Crimea, the architectural monument of the time of the Crimean Khanate.
+The mosque is the oldest building in the city that gave it its first name of Ak-Mechet (“White Mosque”).
 The mosque was built in 1508.

-In 1907, the mosque was reconstructed and received its current forms of Turkish religious architecture.
-The mosque is open to tourists (you have to take off your shoes at the entrance).
+In 1907, the building was reconstructed and received its current forms of Turkish religious architecture.
+The mosque is open to tourists.
+You have to take off your shoes at the entrance.
 Kurchatov Street, 4.

 Other places of interest

 The chestnut with five trunks.
-The tree planted in 1829 reaches 25 meters in height and about 5 meters in circumference.
+This tree, planted in 1829, reaches 25 meters in height and about 5 meters in circumference.
 Frunze Street, 30.

 Chokurcha Cave.
-The site of Paleolithic man, one of the oldest monuments of human life in the Crimea.
+It is the site of a Paleolithic man, one of the oldest monuments of human life in Crimea.
 The cave is located on the eastern outskirts of Simferopol, in the valley of the Maliy Salgir River.

-Obelisk of Dolgoruky.
-The monument was erected in honor of the capture of the Crimea by Russian army under the command of General V. Dolgoruky in 1771.
+The Obelisk of Dolgoruky.
+The monument was erected in honor of the capture of Crimea by the Russian army under the command of General V. Dolgoruky in 1771.
 Zhukovsky Street.

-- Merchants’ rows of the late 18th - the early 19th century (shops with columns) - Odesskaya Street, 12;
+- The merchant row of the late 18th - the early 19th century (shops with columns) - Odesskaya Street, 12;

 - The house where A.S.Griboyedov lived (1825) - Kirov Street, 25;